markcx/pecan-dataport-DB/README.md

 ### Pecan street dataport database project
 This repo builds up a python package to pull up and backup postgres Database content.
 It mainly works on energy related data.

-When running the following line:
+When you run the following line:
 ```bash
 python main.py
 ```
-The expected result is
+, the expected result is

 ```python
 electricity